-- The quietest leaf blower currently available is the Echo Leaf Blower, which generates only 65 decibels.
+A quietest gas-powered blower is the Echo Leaf Blower, which generates only 65 decibels.
 This blower is also free of the high-pitched whine that most leaf blowers produce.

-Echo is a company that has spent years developing quieter leaf blowers.
+Echo is a company that specializes in developing quieter leaf blowers.
 According to the Echo, the biggest problem with most leaf blowers is the high pitch whining sound that they produce.

 It’s not so much the loudness of the sound, but the whine that irritates people.
 Their goal was eliminate the high pitch whine by adjusting the fan design of their blowers.
 They baffled the muffler and made many other adjustments to reduce rattling.
 This video demonstrates the noise level differences of the ECHO blowers: